mrlupo/elrp_horsedealer/README.md

 https://github.com/Proky0
 https://github.com/mrlupo

+Update : 0.2v
+1 - added spawn points for horse
+2 - added call horse with H and he will follow/run to you 3 - added cleaner menu
+4 - fixed some code

 Info :
 This script will add a horse you buy into a database and when you buy a new horse it will update and replace the old one.